Computing adjoint mismatch of linear maps: Introduction

 Concretely, the question of how to approximate $\norm{A-V}$ under the above conditions is relevant in the field of computerized tomography where the forward projection and its adjoint have to be discretized \cite{buzug2008ct}.
 Usually, the forward projection and its adjoint, often called backprojection, are discretized in\-de\-pen\-dent\-ly, and both maps are not available as matrices as this would quickly surpass the available memory for practically relevant cases.
 Moreover, it turns out that efficient discretizations of the forward projection and the backprojection usually lead to maps which are not adjoint to each other, see, e.g., the discussion in \cite{bredies2021convergence}.
 Consequently, there is an interest in solving reconstruction problems in computerized tomography by iterative methods under adjoint mismatch~\cite{lorenz2023chambolle,chouzenoux2023convergence,Savanier2021ProximalGA,Chouzenout2021pgm-adjoint,lorenz2018randomized,zeng2000unmatched}.
 In \cite{lorenz2023chambolle}, it is shown that an erroneous adjoint operator in the Chambolle-Pock method may still lead to a convergent method but both the error in the solution as well as the conditions for convergence depend on the quantity $\norm{A-V}$.

 We are not aware of any method to compute $\norm{A-V}$ under our assump\-tions and propose a randomized method for this task in this paper.
 In the special case of $V=0$, an algorithm with the same requirements has been proposed in \cite{BLSW24}, that is, for successive approximation of $\|A\|$ without using the adjoint operator $A^*$.
-The corresponding method is in the spirit of stochastic gradient ascent.
+The corresponding method is in the spirit of stochastic gradient ascent. \adj{In \cite{BMSS25}, the latter approach was generalized to the maximal Rayleigh quotient $\scp{v}{Av}/\scp{v}{Bv}$ with respect to a Hermitian positive definite linear map $B$.}

-A standard method to compute operator norm $\norm{\Omega}$ for linear maps $\Omega$ is the power method \cite{mises1929} applied to $\Omega^*\Omega$.
-Its convergence rate depends on the spectral gap, i.e. the distance between the two largest eigenvalues of $\Omega^{*}\Omega$.
+A standard method to compute operator norm $\norm{L}$ for linear maps $L$ is the power method \cite{mises1929} applied to $L^*L$.
+Its convergence rate depends on the spectral gap, i.e.~the distance between the two largest eigenvalues of $L^{*}L$.
 Other methods for this task rely on methods to compute singular values and use Krylov subspaces \cite{krylov1921} or the Lanczos method \cite{lanczos1950}.
-However, all these methods require the adjoint $\Omega^{*}$.
-Sketching methods \cite{martinsson2002randomized} for the Schatten $p$-norm for even $p$ or in \cite{magdon2011note} for the spectral norm (which is the Schatten $\infty$-norm) lead to lower bounds with probabilistic guarantees, however, they need to store a considerable amount of vectors of the size of $\Omega v$, which exceeds the storage requirements in this paper.
+However, all these methods require the adjoint $L^{*}$.
+Sketching methods \cite{martinsson2002randomized} for the Schatten $p$-norm for even $p$ or in \cite{magdon2011note} for the spectral norm (which is the Schatten $\infty$-norm) lead to lower bounds with probabilistic guarantees, however, they need to store a considerable amount of vectors of the size of $L v$, which exceeds the storage requirements in this paper.
 In~\cite{kuczynski1992estimating} an (adjoint-free) alternative to the power iteration is proposed for maps for which the input and output dimension are equal.
 Also under this assumption, in \cite{kenney1998} they focus on condition estimation of the operator norm and in \cite{dudley2022} they use Monte Carlo techniques for Schatten-$p$ norms.
 Methods to solve linear system and which avoid using adjoints (or transposes) exist since the 1990s and are called ``adjoint-free (or transpose-free) methods''~\cite{chan1998transpose}, e.g. the transpose-free quasi minimal residual method (TFQMR) from~\cite{freund1993tfqmr}.
 Some other methods of this type are considered in \cite{brezinski1998transpose, chan1998transpose, sonneveld1989cgs, lorenz2023randomdescent}.
 Moreover, recent work suggest to learn adjoints~\cite{boulle2024operator} but this leads to approximations errors that are hard to quantify.